Mixed Use Property – 10 Amazing BenefitsFebruary 23, 2019

-Did you know, 2018 saw a rapid increase in mixed use property construction?
-And, the trend shows no signs of slowdown in 2019.
+Did you know that 2018 saw a rapid increase in mixed use property construction?
+The trend also shows no signs of slowdown in 2019.
 In fact, mixed use development is quickly turning into one of the most favored CRE development types in the U.S. Thus, the appeal of mixed use property is its ability to establish destinations that attract tenants, residents, visitors and shoppers.
 Mixed use development draws folks together to live, work, play and engage with each other.
 In this article, we’ll explore what makes mixed use property a powerful long-term CRE investment for the foreseeable future.

-Mixed use property solves some knotty problems and offers several unique opportunities.
+Mixed use property solves some knotty problems and offers several unique advantages and opportunities.

 The major metropolitan areas in the U.S. are densely populated.
 Consequently, it’s clear that undeveloped land is almost non-existent in the metro areas, creating a supply-constrained market for real estate.
 Furthermore, mixed use development is an excellent solution to the land shortage, due to its effective use of land.
-Developers recognize this, and show waning interest in large, single-use urban projects.
+Because developers recognize this, they show waning interest in large, single-use urban projects.
 Investors understand how mixed use property contributes to efficient use of land to create walkable neighborhoods.
-Communities benefit by the infusion of new activity that mixed use development spurs by incorporating multiple uses into one property.
+Communities benefit from the infusion of new activity that mixed use development spurs by incorporating multiple uses into one property.
 Studies show a correlation between a community’s viability and its walkable areas, thanks to a sense of community.

-To illustrate efficient land use delivered by mixed use property, consider a recent project in Solana Beach, California.
-Land was in tight supply in this closely-knit community that looked to mixed use development for growth.
+To illustrate efficient land use delivered by mixed use projects, consider a recent mixed use property in Solana Beach, California.
+Land was in tight supply in this closely-knit community, so they looked to mixed use development for growth.
 The mixed use development project included multifamily, office, restaurant and retail components.
 Developers strategically chose the mixed used development infill construction site to extend an existing open-air retail center.
 The project borders on several other redevelopment projects.
 The mixed use development project efficiently uses the land for several purposes.
 This capitalizes on the strong demand for living options, shopping and high-end eateries.
 The new mixed use property revitalized the city by creating a new micro-community with efficient land use.

 Today’s lifestyles demand convenience and efficiency.
 Rather than hopping into a car, residents want to walk to amenities adjacent to their homes.
 These include nearby retail stores, coffee shops, bars, groceries and restaurants.
 You can witness this evolution in most major real estate markets.
 For better or worse, the current generation wants what it wants when it wants it.
 Perhaps this stems in part from zillions of apps on smartphones, home meal delivery and online shopping.
 Mixed use property meets this consumer demand by putting multiple amenities cheek by jowl.
 We see a bright future for mixed use development projects, ensuring community-focused, walkable environments that exude convenience.
 It’s what residents and consumers crave.